Jomo Kenyatta International Airport: 1950s and 1960s

-The 3048 m runway at the then Embakasi Airport was a big improvement on Eastleigh's 2432 m murram runway, which in the rainy months was unsuitable for Britannias.
-The runway was 3048 m long between thresholds, and was sited roughly 06–24.
-The 06 approach was used on 90 per cent of the time.
-A basic strip 3292 m long and 152 m wide was prepared for the 46 m wide runway.
-There were 8 m shoulders each side; and consequently 48 m run-offs beyond the shoulders.
-After cambering, weak spots were reset, and finally paving machinery was used to lay the asphalt surface.
-The result was an engineering success of which the contractors were very proud; so accurate was the cambering that the wet surface of the runway dried out evenly on each side of the centre-line.
-Physically, the great care taken in the engineering resulted in a load classification number of 100 being achieved.
-The surface at the time was strong enough to accept the Boeing 707 at maximum gross weight, although 4572 m rather than 3048 m length was the probable all-weather length requirement.

 At the time in 1958, Nairobi was one of the few towns in the world that could boast of a 1965 airport with an expansion option at hand.
 The number of aircraft movements then was less than 600 per month.
 The airport architect was strongly influenced by the design of Kloten, Zurich, in the planning and design of Embakasi, although similarities were by no means obvious.
 Both airports are arranged so that arrival passengers can see completely through the building; the minimum of signs is required.
 And although Embakasi was designed to meet Nairobi's particular needs, both airports shared a lightness and spaciousness that was at the time extraordinarily refreshing.
 The fitting and colour schemes employed at the then Embakasi Airport were first-class.